developer-portal/content/tech/languages/python/python-installation.md

 ## Using virtualenv

-When you work at some project it is good to keep it inside a virtual environment.
-It will keep the dependencies you need at one place and you no dot have to worry about different projects which needs different version of the same module.
+When you work on a project, it is good to keep it inside a virtual environment.
+It will keep the dependencies you need in one place and you do not have to worry about different projects which need different versions of the same module.

-Let's create a virtual environment called `project_venv` which will contain Python and pip which you can use to install project's dependencies.
+Let's create a virtual environment called `project_venv` which will contain Python and pip.
+You can use pip to install a project's dependencies.

 ```bash
 $ python3 -m venv project_venv